-Heilbronn Colloquium van der Schaar13 Mar 2018, by Events in
+Heilbronn Colloquium 2018: Mihaela van der Schaar13 Mar 2018, by Events in

 15 May 2018 at 16:00

 Causal Inference for Treatment Effects: A Theory and Associated Learning Algorithms

 We investigate the problem of estimating the causal effect of a treatment on individual subjects from observational data; this is a central problem in various application domains, including healthcare, social sciences, and online advertising.
 We first develop a theoretical foundation of causal inference for individualized treatment effects based on information theory.
 Next, we use this theory, to construct an information-optimal Bayesian causal inference algorithm.
 This algorithm embeds the potential outcomes in a vector-valued reproducing kernel Hilbert space and uses a multi-task Gaussian process prior over that space to infer the individualized causal effects.
 We show that our algorithm significantly outperforms the state-of-the-art causal inference algorithms.
 The talk will conclude with a discussion of the impact of this work on precision medicine and clinical trials.